David Hillis: Education and research

 In 1980 Hillis graduated from Baylor University with a B.S. degree in biology, followed in 1983, 1984, and 1985 with M.S., Ph.M., and Ph.D. degrees in Biological Science from the University of Kansas, specializing in molecular evolution and systematics.

 During this time Hillis developed molecular approaches for reconstructing the evolutionary history of organisms, or phylogeny, with a particular emphasis on the relationships of amphibians.
 He also made significant contributions to the understanding of hybridization, molecular processes of evolutionary change, and statistical analysis of biological phylogenies.
-He continued this research as an assistant professor at the University of Miami from 1985–1987, and then moved to the faculty of the University of Texas at Austin in 1987.
+He continued this research as an assistant professor at the University of Miami from 1985 to 1987, and then moved to the faculty of the University of Texas at Austin in 1987.

 Hillis received a Presidential Young Investigator Award from the National Science Foundation that same year, and was named to the Alfred W. Roark Centennial Professorship in Natural Sciences by the University of Texas in 1992.